jlu5/SupyPlugins/README.md

 on your bot.

 ## Support
-If you have any questions, concerns, or feature requests, feel free to submit an issue.
-Pull requests are welcome and appreciated.

-Or, you can find me on IRC at: `irc.overdrivenetworks.com #dev`
+Feel free to post to the issue tracker if you have any problems, or find me on IRC: #limnoria @ freenode.

 ## License
 Unless otherwise noted, all plugins are available under a 3 clause BSD license (inserted at the top of each file).